coleygroup/rogi-xd/README.md

                         the number of folds to use in cross-validation.
 If this flag is present, then this script will run in cross-validation mode, otherwise it will just perform ROGI calculation.
 Adding only the flag
-                        (i.e., just '-k') corresponds to a default of 5 folds, but a specific number may be specified --reinit              randomize the weights of a pretrained model before using it
+                        (i.e., just '-k') corresponds to a default of 5 folds, but a specific number may be specified --reinit              randomize the weights of a pretrained model before using it --v1                  whether to use the v1 ROGI formulation (distance threshold as the x-axis).
+By default, uses v2 (1 - log N_clusters / log N as the x-axis)
 ```

 ### Cross-validation and coarse-graining results